medcomdk/MedCom-FHIR-Communication/docs/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/medcomdk/MedCom-FHIR-Communication/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Welcom to MedCom FHIR Messaging

 Here you will find the information you need to get started with MedCom's FHIR standards.